 We entered into a collaboration and license agreement with BMS in May 2015.
-The initial four-year research term under the collaboration terminates on May 21, 2019.
 We have been supporting BMS in the discovery, non-clinical, analytical and process development efforts of Collaboration Targets.
 For any Collaboration Targets that are advanced, we will be responsible for manufacturing of clinical and commercial supplies using our vector technologies and industrial, proprietary insect-cell based manufacturing platform.
 BMS has been reimbursing us for all our research and development costs in support of the collaboration during the research term.
 BMS will lead the development, regulatory and commercial activities for all four currently active Collaboration Targets as well as additional Collaboration Targets that may be advanced.

 In February 2019, BMS requested a one-year extension of the research term.
-In April 2019, following an assessment of the progress of this collaboration and our expanding proprietary programs, we notified BMS that we do not intend to agree to an extension of the research term.
-Accordingly, we are currently in discussions with BMS potentially to amend the collaboration and license agreement and other related agreements following the expiration of the research term.
+In April 2019, following an assessment of the progress of this collaboration and our expanding proprietary programs, we notified BMS that we did not intend to agree to an extension of the research term.
+Accordingly, the initial four-year research term under the collaboration terminated on May 21, 2019.
+We are currently in discussions with BMS potentially to amend the collaboration and license agreement and other related agreements following the expiration of the research term.